LG Ladakh meets Dr Jitendra, discusses Civil Services related issues

-NEW DELHI: Lieutenant Governor of Ladakh, R K Mathur met Union Minister of State (Independent Charge) Development of North Eastern Region (DoNER), MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space, Dr Jitendra Singh, who is also Incharge Department of Personnel & Training (DoPT), and discussed Civil Services related issues pertaining to the Union Territory.
+NEW DELHI, Mar 5: Lieutenant Governor of Ladakh, R K Mathur met Union Minister of State (Independent Charge) Development of North Eastern Region (DoNER), MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space, Dr Jitendra Singh, who is also Incharge Department of Personnel & Training (DoPT), and discussed Civil Services related issues pertaining to the Union Territory.

 Mathur sought the help of DoPT in framing rules and regulations for the newly created Union Territory of Ladakh.
 He also informed the Minister that the number of aspirants for Civil Service Exam are progressively increasing in the Ladakh region.